 Geoff’s photo was taken on the left side of Stone Cove, and much further down from Windy Gap, however, the plane crashed near the top towards Windy Gap, and just below Gable Crag on the right.
 We spent many hours searching a large area of scree and boulders below Greengable Crag, but I wasn’t all that keen on actually finding anything; as finding any fragments on this side of the cove would certainly produce more questions.

-Eventually, we did find a piece of rusty metal, and it wasn’t long till we found a much larger piece; these were found below Greengable Crag, but not too far from the path that ascends through Stone Cove towards Windy Gap.
+Eventually, we did find a piece that didn’t look to be from the ‘Ennerdale Fence’; this was found below Greengable Crag, but not too far from the path that ascends through Stone Cove and up towards Windy Gap.

-Finding these pieces baffled me, and my initial thoughts were that the crash report was wrong, and maybe the plane had skimmed the scree on this side of the cove, and then turned right and finally came to a stop on the other side?
+Finding this piece, and knowing that Geoff and David had found a much larger fragment in the same area, baffled me, and my initial thoughts were that the crash report was wrong.
+Maybe the plane had skimmed the scree on this side of the cove, and then turned right and finally came to a stop on the other side?
 I couldn’t get my head around this, and over the next few weeks it seemed to be the most important question on my mind.

 After more research, and some advice from Geoff Bland, we feel the crash report was correct, and these pieces were leftover from when the plane was dismantled.
 Firstly, it was often the case that electrical and radar equipment were buried near the site, either in the soil or beneath large boulders.
 The bulk of the plane would’ve been dismantled into more manageable sections, and any timber stripped from the plane would’ve been burned on site; hence the reason why sometimes at these crash sites there is scarring on the ground, with just a few small pieces of metal and screws left behind.
 So, in all probability the plane wreckage was brought down from the top of the cove to a safer level, then stripped before the majority of it was taken off the fell.